DarraghReid/eden/TESTING.md

 The site was tested by the landscape gardening student who inspired by the idea.
 He appreciated the simplicity of the site, its accessibility, that the software uses coloured elements, and noted that there would be demand for such software.

-The site was also tested by members of the Slack community who also experessed appreciation for the project and confirmed some bugs that had been appearing.
+The site was also tested by members of the Slack community who also expressed appreciation for the project and confirmed some bugs that had been appearing.
 For more details on bugs, please see the [bugs](#Known Bugs and issues) section.

 ## Known Bugs and issues

-* The biggest and most persistent bug encountered in this project involved some CSS and JS features and functionality not working on Apple Devices (specifically Safari on Mac, all broswers on iPad and iPhone).
+* The biggest and most persistent bug encountered in this project involved some CSS and JS features and functionality not working on Apple Devices (specifically Safari on Mac, all browsers on iPad and iPhone).
 When the page loaded on one of these devices, the images of the Home Page were already on the screen and did not transition on.
 Also, in the Studio, the images wouldn't appear on the canvas when the menu items were clicked.

     To remedy this, I used [Autoprefixer](http://autoprefixer.github.io/) to add prefixes to my CSS to ensure that my code was as readable on all browsers as possible.
 I also transpiled by code to ES5 using [babel](https://babeljs.io/) to ensure that my JavaScript code was maximally readable across all browsers.
 Neither of these fixes worked.

     I consulted my mentor, tutor support, the Slack community and Apple Support multiple times.
 I also posted in Apple developer forums and consulted other developers.
 I was unsuccessful in finding an answer.
 After about a week and a half of failed attempts to address the bug, I finally solved the issue.

     The bug turned out to be two separate issues.
-The first issue seems to be that the "load" event listener that was put on each of the elements in the home page wasn't being read on Mac broswers.
-The .swoop class, which is designed to bring the elements onto the page was automatically being added to the elements, bofore the "load" event listener was read.
-To address this, I put all of the code associated with the Home Page functionaltiy into a setTimeout() function.
+The first issue seems to be that the "load" event listener that was put on each of the elements in the home page wasn't being read on Mac browsers.
+The .swoop class, which is designed to bring the elements onto the page was automatically being added to the elements, before the "load" event listener was read.
+To address this, I put all of the code associated with the Home Page functionality into a setTimeout() function.
 The issue was resolved after this.

     The second issue had to do with how I was targeting elements in my functions.
 I was using the path attribute of events to target specific elements (eg: el = e.path[1]).
 It turns out that events in Safari don't have the path attribute.
 Instead, I used attributes such as srcElement and offsetParent to target elements.
 This resolved the issue.

 * Another issue involved the resize() function.
-After initially completing the resiz() function, I realised that all of the images on the canvas would be resized along with the image that was being targeted.
+After initially completing the resize() function, I realised that all of the images on the canvas would be resized along with the image that was being targeted.
 To remedy this, I specifically set el to e.target.parentElement.

 * While this next bug didn’t affect the function it was located (move()), it prevented the function that followed it (resize()) from running, which is how I discovered it.
 After writing the resize() function and not being able to make it work, I checked to console for errors.
 One error that repeatedly popped up was that moveImg and rectVal could not be read.

     Although this didn’t affect the running of the function itself, I tried to remedy it to see if it would help the resize() function to work.
 I nested my if statements inside the onContact() function (which is inside the move() function).
 After this, the resize() function began to work.

 * The insertImg() function caused an issue on smaller screens where two images were being inserted onto the canvas at once.
-This was because the broswer was registering both "mousedown" and "touchend" events.
+This was because the browser was registering both "mousedown" and "touchend" events.
 I thought it would be possible to simple insert the || operator in the if statement so the browser would choose one or the other. in the end I had to write the following code.

 ![mouse touch bug](assets/images/testing-imgs/mouse-touch.png)

 * Another persistent bug arose in the resize() function.
 The images would not resize on touch screens.
-I realized that I had to create separate variables for the cursor position and finger position.
+I realised that I had to create separate variables for the cursor position and finger position.
 After much trial and error, the following code succeeded in creating separate variables for both the cursor and finger.

-* An early bug that I discovered was the moveable functionaltiy not working on the elements inserted into the canvas.
+* An early bug that I discovered was the moveable functionality not working on the elements inserted into the canvas.
 I quickly discovered that this was because the JavaScript code had been read before these new elements had been inserted into the DOM.
 To remedy this, I called the move() and resize() functions inside the insertImg() function so the JavaScript code would run on the new elements.

 ![cursor finger bug](assets/images/testing-imgs/cursor-finger.png)